research.md

 Gas-embedded black hole inspirals experience torques from their environment that are sensitive to poorly-constrained gas properties.
 With a suite of hydrodynamical simulations, I find that these torques can impart unique imprints in the gravitational waveforms, which presents an opportunity to probe accretion disks solely with gravitational waves.

-Interaction with gas can be present in the waveforms of extreme or intermediate mass ratio inspirals as well as binaries of intermediate mass black holes (environmental effects are relevant for more than just EMRI sources!), which was demonstrated in recent works with Mudit Garg.
+Interaction with gas can be present in the waveforms of extreme or intermediate mass ratio inspirals as well as binaries of intermediate mass black holes (environmental effects are relevant for more than just EMRI sources!), demonstrated in recent works with Mudit Garg.

 Time-variable torques on BH inspirals

 My simulation studies found that torques on embedded black holes can fluctuate on short timescales.
 This motivated a study with Lorenz Zwick to calculate the effect of high frequency torque variability on disk-embedded binaries, which can produce multiharmonic and multiband GW emission.
 This is particularly relevant for EMRIs in turbulent accretion disks, or for more massive SMBH binaries surrounded by circumbinary disks.
-Recently, Lorenz has shown that if torques imparted on a binary are periodic, or correlated with the binary frequency, this will enhance the detectability of the environment.
-Periodic forces can occur in a variety of scenarios, including gas interaction, so I am continuing to run simulations to hone in these predictions.

 Supermassive black hole binary evolution in circumbinary disks